Lyquix/tpl_lyquix/docs/template.md

 ```
 Adds the main stylesheet and the font icon libraries.

-Loads any additional CSS libraries
+Loads any additional CSS libraries.

 During development you can activate LESS which loads the less.js library and processes the LESS file on the browser.